ccoutant/dwarf-locations/005-locations-on-stack.md

 > is expected, but the result is an addressable memory location in the
 > default address space, the address is implicitly converted to a value
 > of the generic type.
->
-> A location list may have overlapping PC ranges, and thus may yield
-> more than one location.
-In these cases, the object value stored
-> in each location must be the same (except for uninitialized/undefined
-> parts of the value).
->
-> A location list yielding multiple locations can be used to describe objects that
-> reside in more than one piece of storage at the same time.
-An object
-> may have more than one location as a result of optimization.
-For
-> example, a value that is only read may be promoted from memory to a
-> register for some region of code, but later code may revert to reading
-> the value from memory as the register may be used for other purposes.
-> For the code region where the value is in a register, any change to
-> the object value must be made in both the register and the memory so
-> both regions of code will read the updated value.
->
-> When given multiple locations, a consumer can read the object’s value
-> from any of those locations (since they all refer to storage that has
-> the same value), but must write any changed value to all the
-> locations.

 ### Chapter 3 DWARF Expressions [NEW]